Livraga derailment: Investigation

-An investigation into the accident was opened.
+An investigation into the derailment was opened.
 The Agenzia Nazionale per la Sicurezza delle Ferrovie is responsible for investigating railway accidents in Italy.

-Point number five had been replaced the day before the accident.
+Point number five had been replaced the day before the crash.

-Investigators reported that the accident was caused by a set of junction points being in the reverse position, but were reported to the signalling system as in the normal - i.e. straight - position.
+Investigators reported that the accident was caused by a set of junction points being in the reverse position but were reported to the signalling system as in the normal – i.e. straight – position.
 Maintenance works occurred that night, and as a consequence of the inspection, points were found faulty.

 Unable to replace them overnight, maintenance workers followed a temporary override procedure, which is allowed to take place in these exceptional circumstances.

 Maintenance workers claimed that they manually placed the faulty point to the straight position, but disconnected its network connection and its link to the safety signalling system (ETCS L2) because of their faulty status.

 As normal part of such procedure, workers reported (according to evidence) that the point had been forcibly put in the straight position and taken offline.
 The signalling system used this information to report no anomalies on the line, and as a consequence the train was not commanded to reduce speed.

 Under normal circumstances (i.e. if the junction was really straight), all services on the line could have continued their journeys at full speed.
 In this case, the first train on schedule hit the junction at 292km/h causing the derailment.

-On February 13 the head of rail transport security agency ANSF stated that faulty cabling in switching equipment supplied by Alstom may have been a factor in the accident.
+On 13 February, the head of rail transport security agency ANSF stated that faulty cabling in switching equipment supplied by Alstom may have been a factor in the accident.
 All 11 points owned by RFI and produced within the same lot were put out of order.